 Once the intake is closed we will contact all our applicants and arrange to meet with anyone we may be able to offer a role to.
 At this meeting we will ask some questions to help us see what you are interested in and what roles we may be able to match you to.
 It is, of course, also an opportunity for you to find out more about us and our volunteer roles.
 Please note we will always contact all our applicants to let them know if we can take their application forward or not.

 Following these meetings we will be able to let you know whether we can offer a place.
 If you would like to take up this offer then we will take up references for you.
 Please note that any offers of a place will just be pending the return of your references.
-We will also ask you to attend the welcome day on Wednesday 1st June.
+We will also ask you to attend the Welcome Day.

 Registration Periods 2016

 Registrations open 11th April – 9th May 2016.
 The Welcome Day for anyone we can offer a role to will be held on Wednesday 1st June.